wiragotama/TIARA-annotationTool/README.md

 - However, do not refresh the web browser midway (the annotation will be gone otherwise)

 ## Update!!
+- ```2021/01/21```: There is a new ```Add New Sentence``` button at the bottom of the ```normal view```.
+This button is dedicated for educational uses.
+For example, a teacher asks a student to add more sentences to support their argument.
+Another example is when the teacher asks the student to merge two or more sentences as a single opinion.
+In this case, the student may "drop" those two or more sentences, and then create a new merged sentence.
+- ```2021/01/21```: You can now shrink and enlarge the hierarchical view
 - ```2020/10/03```: TIARA can now open ```.tsv``` file that results from ```Format file to excel``` menu.
 Please note that the indentation and history do not present in the ```.tsv``` format.

 ## License